jameslawler/notes/docs/portuguese-language/verbs/querer.md

 A Maria teve que pagar os estudos sozinha - False
 Ela estudou muito enquanto estava na universidade - True A Maria conseguiu o que queria no final - True
-A Maria sempre quer aprender - True
+A Maria quis aprender sempre - True
 A Maria abandonou os estudos - False

 ## Writing Prompts

-1. O que você gostaria de comprar se fosse rico?
+1. O que gostaria de comprar se fosse rico?
 What would you want to buy if you were rich?
-2. O que você mais queria no Natal quando criança?
+2. O que mais queria no Natal quando era criança?
 What did you want the most for Christmas as a child?
-3. O que você quer para o almoço amanhã?
+3. O que quer para o almoço amanhã?
 What do you want for lunch tomorrow?